mohyaz11/OptimumSetupBook/manuscript/IaC.md

 The creation of the deployment targets is now automated.
 The next step is to set up a project trigger which will see when a new machine is added for a specific role and then automatically deploy to that machine.
 This way the entire process is automated, from machine creation to deployment.

-Before we get going on creating the triggers, let's take a quick step back and think about what this means.
+Before we get going creating the triggers, let's take a quick step back and think about what this means.
 In the previous chapters, we set up three projects.

 ![](images/deploymenttargets-allprojects.png)